Overview of DAS on AWS

-This page describes how you can run Styra DAS on AWS using native AWS cloud-scale storage services like S3 and DynamoDB (DDB).
+This page describes how you can run Styra DAS on AWS using native AWS cloud-scale storage services, such as S3 and DynamoDB (DDB).
 DAS is deployed as containers, and hence, AWS computing and networking resources are largely abstracted away from DAS.
 For this reason, Styra focuses on AWS storage resources, details around DAS information flows, and the persistent state it manages as shown in Figure 1.

 Policy and JSON storage is central to DAS.
 It persists all policies and all of the related JSON data, including all system configurations and live system status data.
 Using the policies and data stored in JSON storage, DAS builds the policy bundles for the OPAs connected and saves them to a bundle registry for OPAs to download from.
 Once loaded with policies, OPAs stream their policy decisions and their status data back to DAS.
 DAS will persist the decisions, build time series for decision statistics, and index the decisions received for search purposes.
 Further, if so configured, DAS also streams the received decisions further to an external system for further processing.
 Finally, DAS maintains user profiles with their relevant credentials and RBAC information, API tokens for accessing its APIs, as well as external credentials it may need to access third party APIs.